AndersDeath/diary2/000-current.md

 # 26 April - Freitag  - Berlin - 582 Tag der Einwanderung - Warm Cloudy

 The main thing that happened today was that tax office moved me from 3 tax class to 4th one and recalculated all paid taxes from the begining of the year.
 I recieved a salary in two times less than I expected.
+So as I understood when we started the process of obtaining of residency we should visit finanzamt and tell them that I am still on 3rd and Ksusha on 5th class.